 The EIT will amplify the impact of its activities through international cooperation, particularly by coordinating and closely monitoring the EIT Global Outreach Programme.
-This will be done by ensuring compliance with the EU Global Approach to R&I and the revised and adopted by end of 2022 the EIT Strategic Framework on EIT Global Outreach Activities.
+This will be done by ensuring compliance with the EIT Strategic Framework on EIT Global Outreach Activities.
 It will also, under the guidance of the EIT Governing Board, set out actions, targets, and outputs for the international cooperation plans of the EIT and the KICs, clearly demonstrating their European added value.
 The EIT will foster international cooperation in research and innovation, contributing to Horizon Europe objectives and the EU's contribution to the Sustainable Development Goals.
 Opportunities to engage with and build strategic partnerships at the international level will be explored in a reactive approach to match available capacity.